clive2112/electric-guitar/README.md

 The Artist section contains images of various guitarists and the guitars they play.
 Each is linked to more detailed information about said guitarist.
 >As a first time user, I want to learn about the different guitarists and their preferred guitars.

+# Design
+## Colour Scheme
+The two main colours used throughout the website are a pastel green (#CAD2C5) for background, a dark green (#354F52) for text, and purple (#800080) for links, as these colours compliment each other and are . pastel
+## Typography
+The headers throughout the website are using the Playfair-Display font and the main body text is using the Roboto font.

+## Imagery
+All images are related to the electric guitar and guitat players.
+The main image is of a music shop, which is where a lot of guitars reside.
+The size of the logo image varies on screen size.
+All artist images are of famous guitarists designed to capture visual interest of the user and keep a consistent theme.

+# **Features**

+## Navigation
+* At the top of the page, is the main heading and title of the page with the navigation links below.
+* The navigation links are positioned below the main heading in the centre of the screen: About, History, Artists & Sign Up which link to different sections on the same page.
+* The navigation has a dark green text colour and to make it visible over the pastel green background colour.
+* The navigation indicates the website's topics and makes the different sections of information easy to locate.